Soft and Chewy on the inside:How to Strengthen your Human Firewall

 The question many companies need an answer to is: “How do we create a culture of security awareness that activates the human firewall of our end-users so they remember that they are the critical component to our security programʼs success?

 The answer lies in the understanding of risk, vulnerability and threats by the senior leadership.
-Security culture is built from the top down.
+Security culture is not just built from the top down.
 Like our children who do NOT do what we tell them but instead DO what they SEE us do, end-users follow the security culture demonstrated by their senior leaders.

 Be CyberSAFE at Home,